Alan-Collins/CRISPR_comparison_toolkit/docs/source/content/CRISPRtree.rst

 Introduction
 ------------

-``cctk CRISPRtree`` uses a maximum parsimony approach to create a tree representation of the relationship between a set of arrays.
+``cctk crisprtree`` uses a maximum parsimony approach to create a tree representation of the relationship between a set of arrays.
 It produces a visualization of this hypothesis that indicates how arrays are related to one another and which events may have occurred in each array since an ancestral state.
 Branch lengths in the tree correspond to the weighted parsimony cost between an array and its hypothetical ancestor.
-All arrays (both input, extant arrays, and hypothetical ancestral arrays) are depicted in the same style as ``cctk CRISPRdiff``.
+All arrays (both input, extant arrays, and hypothetical ancestral arrays) are depicted in the same style as ``cctk crisprdiff``.
 In addition, any events that are hypothesized to have occurred in an array since its ancestor are indicated using symbols corresponding to the :ref:`tree-key`.
-The process by which ``cctk CRISPRtree`` constructs trees is discussed in the :ref:`tree-process` section.
+The process by which ``cctk crisprtree`` constructs trees is discussed in the :ref:`tree-process` section.

 .. _tree-before-you-run:

 Before you run
 --------------

-``cctk CRISPRtree`` requirs only an :ref:`array-ids` or :ref:`array-seqs` file as input.
+``cctk crisprtree`` requirs only an :ref:`array-ids` or :ref:`array-seqs` file as input.
 By default, all arrays present in the input file will be analyzed.
-However, ``cctk CRISPRtree`` requires that all input arrays are related to one another (i.e., all arrays are part of a single cluster in a network representation of their relationships) if not all of the arrays are related to one another the resulting plot will be harder to interpret (busy plot, harder to assign visually distinct colours to spacers).
-It is therefore recommended that you run ``cctk CRISPRtree`` only on smaller batches of your arrays that share spacers.
+However, ``cctk crisprtree`` requires that all input arrays are related to one another (i.e., all arrays are part of a single cluster in a network representation of their relationships) if not all of the arrays are related to one another the resulting plot will be harder to interpret (busy plot, harder to assign visually distinct colours to spacers).
+It is therefore recommended that you run ``cctk crisprtree`` only on smaller batches of your arrays that share spacers.

 If you identified CRISPR arrays using ``cctk minced`` or ``cctk blast``, you will have a :ref:`array-network` file among the output of those tools.
 This file can be visualized using a network visualization tool such as `cytoscape <https://cytoscape.org/download.html>`_ and clusters of related arrays can be selected easily.
 See the section :ref:`network-tutorial` for an example of how this workflow may look.